fengx1a0/report_issue2/readme.md

 </html>
 ```

-**analyse: **
+**analyse：**

 First, I made sure that the user's input would be processed by the application and rendered on the page.

-After performing black-box testing, I found that if I used some special tags in the editor, some special tags that could cause the script to execute would be parsed afterwards.
+After performing black-box testing, I found that if I used some special tags in the editor, tags that could cause the script to execute would be parsed afterwards.

 Here are some special tags: